-Note: Do not spin dirty bearings.
-Rotate them slowly while washing.
+them slowly while washing.

 d) Dry thoroughly cleaned bearings.
 If an air hose is used for drying, make sure it is clean dry air.
+Note:

-Note: Do not allow the bearings to spin by force of air.
+force of air.
 Hold the inner and outer rings to prevent bearing from spinning.

 - e) Inspect bearings immediately.
 If there is any question as to the condition of a bearing do not hesitate to replace it.
 There are many conditions that contribute to the deterioration of the bearings.
 A qualified bearing representative should be consulted if there is any question of bearing condition. - f) Inspected bearings which will be reused should be packed with new grease or dipped in clean lubricating oil, covered with clean lint free rags or other suitable covering and placed in a clean box or carton until ready for installation.